Skip to main content

 You can do this by increasing your revenue, of course.
 When this is not possible or sufficient, the most common option for startups, including SaaS businesses, is to sell equity for funding from investors such as business angels or VCs.
 This means that you give up part of the ownership in your company in exchange for an extension on your runway, i.e. more time to get your business to a point where it produces a positive income.
 By giving you funding, your investors are “betting” on your ability to yield future profits.

-Why burn at All?
+Why burn at all?

 If burning investors’ money is expensive, why would you even want to deal with a burn rate in the first place?
 There are two main reasons: